Random multi-block ADMM: an ALM based view for the QP case: The solution of the linear system

 it holds ${\mathbb{E}(\|\mathbf{r}^{k,j^k}\|)} \leq\eta^k$.
 Reasoning now as in Theorem~\ref{theo:cgNONincreasingIts}, we have

 and hence using the hypothesis $\eta^k=R^{k+1}$ and equation \eqref{eq:limit_finitness}, we are able to state the existence of a constant $C>0$ such that

 We obtain

 From \eqref{eq:SORiterEstimate}, we obtain the first part of the statement observing that $j^k \geq \overline{j}^k$ for all $k$.
-The last part of the statement follows observing that with this choice of $\eta^k$ the hypothesis of Lemma~\ref{lem:epsol_iALM} are satisfied. \end{proof}
+The last part of the statement follows observing that with this choice of $\eta^k$ the hypotheses of Lemma~\ref{lem:epsol_iALM} are satisfied. \end{proof}